kirkshoop/async_scope/asyncscope.md

 Any type of sender is accepted.

 Unlike `spawn_future()` the returned sender does not prevent the scope from ending.
-It is not safe to drop the returned sender without starting it.
+It is safe to drop the returned sender without starting it.
+It is not safe to start the sender after the `async_scope` has been destroyed.

 As `nest()` does not immediately start the given work, it is ok to pass in blocking senders.